Francis Xavier: Japan

 In Malacca in December 1547, Francis Xavier met a Japanese man named Anjirō.
 Anjirō had heard of Francis in 1545 and had travelled from Kagoshima to Malacca to meet him.
 Having been charged with murder, Anjirō had fled Japan.
 He told Francis extensively about his former life, and the customs and culture of his homeland.
-Anjirō became the first Japanese Christian and adopted the name 'Paulo de Santa Fé'.
+Anjirō became the first Japanese Christian and adopted the name 'Paulo de Santa Fe'.
 He later helped Xavier as a mediator and interpreter for the mission to Japan that now seemed much more possible.

 In January 1548 Francis returned to Goa to attend to his responsibilities as superior of the mission there.
 The next 15 months were occupied with various journeys and administrative measures.
 He left Goa on 15 April 1549, stopped at Malacca, and visited Canton.
-He was accompanied by Anjiro, two other Japanese men, Father Cosme de Torrès and Brother Juan Fernández.
-He had taken with him presents for the "King of Japan" since he was intending to introduce himself as the Apostolic Nuncio.
+He was accompanied by Anjirō, two other Japanese men, Father Cosme de Torres and Brother Juan Fernández.
+He had taken with him presents for the "King of Japan" since he intended to introduce himself as the Apostolic Nuncio.

-Europeans had already come to Japan: the Portuguese had landed in 1543 on the island of Tanegashima, where they introduced matchlock firearms to Japan.
+Europeans had already visited Japan.
+The Portuguese first landed in 1543 on the island of Tanegashima, where they introduced matchlock firearms to Japan.

 From Amboina, he wrote to his companions in Europe: "I asked a Portuguese merchant, ... who had been for many days in Anjirō's country of Japan, to give me ... some information on that land and its people from what he had seen and heard. ...All the Portuguese merchants coming from Japan tell me that if I go there I shall do great service for God our Lord, more than with the pagans of India, for they are a very reasonable people."
 (To His Companions Residing in Rome, From Cochin, 20 January 1548, no. 18, p.
 178).

-Francis Xavier reached Japan on 27 July 1549, with Anjiro and three other Jesuits, but he was not permitted to enter any port his ship arrived at until 15 August, when he went ashore at Kagoshima, the principal port of Satsuma Province on the island of Kyūshū.
+Francis Xavier reached Japan on 27 July 1549, with Anjirō and three other Jesuits, but he was not permitted to enter any port his ship arrived at until 15 August, when he went ashore at Kagoshima, the principal port of Satsuma Province on the island of Kyūshū.
 As a representative of the Portuguese king, he was received in a friendly manner.
 Shimazu Takahisa (1514–1571), daimyō of Satsuma, gave a friendly reception to Francis on 29 September 1549, but in the following year he forbade the conversion of his subjects to Christianity under penalty of death; Christians in Kagoshima could not be given any catechism in the following years.
 The Portuguese missionary Pedro de Alcáçova would later write in 1554: